 JESUS GENERATION’S EXEMPLARS

-After a period of tremendous church growth in three contiguous church-plants in Portsmouth UK, I was dissatisfied.
-While thrilled with the numerical growth we had enjoyed I wanted to know how we could go deeper with God and in the transformation of our lives.
-In other words how could I lead people at a deeper level into a transformed life.
+After a period of tremendous church growth in three contiguous church-plants in Portsmouth, UK, I was dissatisfied.
+While thrilled with the numerical growth we had enjoyed over my five years in situ, I wanted to know how we could go deeper with God and in the transformation of our lives.
+My question to the universe was, “How could I lead people at a deeper level into a transformed life?”

 With the members of my group-household, I found answers to these questions from those who had gone before us, fellow-pilgrims in the the great cloud of witnesses.
 We drew principles and practices from Celtic Apostles like Aidan, Fursa, and Columba; from the first Benedictines, Francis, Clare and the first Mendicants; Wesley, Whitfield and the first Methodists; William Booth and the first Salvationists.
 Later the story of Francis and Edith Schaeffer also became significant to us.